-Blood thinners may be drugs used in conventional medicine and natural products with anticoagulant effects (More information on Natural anticoagulants in the listing above)
+Blood thinners may be drugs used in conventional medicine and natural products with anticoagulant effects.

 Only doctors can prescribe anticoagulants and the patient must strictly follow the rules.
 The treatment can not be abandoned without the doctor’s or specialist’s consent.

 Anticoagulants are used in medicine to thin the blood.
 Thick blood is responsible for poor circulation problems by the appearance of thrombi that hinder the flow of blood and can cause vascular accidents such as headache, phlebitis, stroke, angina pectoris, pulmonary emboli, etc.